KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 ## Further Reading

-If this post have made you interested in MultiQueues and the the topic of relaxed data structures, then I here present some suggestions for further reading.
+If this post has made you interested in MultiQueues and the the topic of relaxed data structures, then I here present some suggestions for further reading.
 For a more thorough introduction to the problems and needs faced in modern shared-memory parallel programming, I have written about [Data Structures in the Multicore Age](@/blog/data-structures-in-the-multicore-age/index.md).
 I also have a more theoretical post about a [framework for defining relaxed data structures](@/blog/quantitative-relaxation/index.md).

 The main MultiQueue articles I built this post around were:
 - [MultiQueues: Simple Relaxed Concurrent Priority Queues](https://dl.acm.org/doi/10.1145/2755573.2755616), which proposed the MultiQueue design.